TheLickIn13Keys/frp-cli-tool/README.md

 - Automatically creates a tunnel from client to server
 - Configures cloudflare and domain if enabled
+- Configures and provisions https certs
 - And more!
 - WIP

+Might also make an imporved GUI to fulfil "the dream" as specified in https://github.com/anderspitman/awesome-tunneling